 Phases of the Moon

-The Moon is the brightest thing in the night sky when its whole face is showing, but this only happens at full Moon.
-Why do we see different phases of the Moon?
+The Moon is the brightest object in the night sky when its whole face is showing.
+This only happens at full Moon.
+Why isn't it always full Moon?